miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-canvas-app.md

   - Create app and layout main screen (including list of my items)
   - Submit New Report
   - Test
-  - Embed canvas app in Microsoft Teams
+  - Create a canvas app from an image

 ## Prerequisites